-The ConocoPhillips Board of Directors oversees our SD positions and related strategic planning and risk management programs.
-The board delegates certain elements of its oversight functions to one or more of its five standing committees: Directors’ Affairs, Public Policy and Sustainability, Audit and Finance, Human Resources and Compensation, and Executive.
+Our board of directors oversees our strategic planning and risk management programs, including those related to sustainability.
+The board divides certain oversight functions to its five standing committees: Directors’ Affairs, Public Policy and Sustainability, Audit and Finance, Human Resources and Compensation, and Executive.
 Each committee, other than the Executive Committee, convenes at least quarterly.
+The full board also reviews the climate risk strategy at the annual Board Strategy Session.
+The activities and design of the ConocoPhillips sustainability governance structure are described briefly below.

 The Public Policy and Sustainability Committee (PPSC) is responsible for identifying, evaluating and monitoring SD and climate-related trends and risks that could affect business activities and performance.
 The PPSC makes recommendations to the board and monitors compliance with the company’s policies, programs and practices regarding: